BlueComet4314/Thermometry-Sensor-Instructions/README.md

 In other words, out of 15 pins; pin 15 on the vacuum side of the flange did not directly connect to pin 15 on the open air side.
 The pin connections were flipped; pin 15 connected to pin 9, pin 1 connected to pin 8, etc.

+You can also test this using a multimeter, setting it to 'Continuity' mode - the mode that makes a sound when there is a charge or current running through.
+Place one probe on the vacuum pins and the second on the open air pins - testing each vacuum pin with its corresponding open air pin (15 to 15, 8 to 8, 3 to 3, etc.).

 Therefore, if you have soldered the DB15 connector correctly according to the schematic and you are unable to read temperature readouts when the feedthrough flange is connected, this may be your issue.

 Fortunately, this is an easy fix.